Style Guides with Josh ClarkPublished 16th of July 2017

 Brad And that's why we've landed on this, ended up writing a little bit about it but it's like this notion of a tech agnostic Design System means that you are, you're talking about this design philosophy, these design decisions in the abstract; it's like, how does Material Design get implemented?
 That's beside the point right now, at that high level; we're talking about good design practices, we're talking about typography or talking about colour: those are abstract things that don't rely on React or don't rely on Android code or whatever, we're just talking about that stuff in the abstract and then those get implemented in various forms, in a React library, in an Angular library, in a WordPress theme and a Drupal theme, in an Android Project, iOS project, whatever, and then from their specific apps, that sort of third tier can feed from that technology specific thing, that text-specific implementation of the Design System and so organisationally, that becomes a thing, a process that needs manage whereas if a card gets updated or if you have a card pattern and then suddenly you need a dismissible version of that card, something that has a little X button in the top right corner, you could plug that into the canonical HTML CSS Design System and then feed those implementation-specific versions of it and you could write it in the React way, you could write it in the Angular way, you could write it in the jQuery way or whatever and then that will ultimately make its way out into those apps.

 Josh Yeah.
-I think when we designed the Unity Design System for ExxonMobil I think that one of the things that at first seemed really daunting but I think in the end turned out to be a favour to us and to the system was the fact that it was going out to thousands of developers who didn't have a single technology; it was really up to each developer on each project to choose their own technology, which is a messy technology stack, but what it meant was, we couldn't actually go in and say here, use this one and then in the end we were just sort of saying, here's what you should strive for to make as the rendered HTML; this is the standard both in terms of interaction and solutions but also, this is the way it should look and feel and it's not as convenient in a sense, for developers just to be like, great, here's my… Angular mark-up, but it also sort of says, here's a fully rendered example, no matter what technology you use: you decide this is what to develop it to.
+I think when we designed the Unity Design System for ExxonMobil I think that one of the things that at first seemed really daunting but I think in the end turned out to be a favour to us and to the system was the fact that it was going out to [Editor's note: updated number of developers] five hundred developers who didn't have a single technology; it was really up to each developer on each project to choose their own technology, which is a messy technology stack, but what it meant was, we couldn't actually go in and say here, use this one and then in the end we were just sort of saying, here's what you should strive for to make as the rendered HTML; this is the standard both in terms of interaction and solutions but also, this is the way it should look and feel and it's not as convenient in a sense, for developers just to be like, great, here's my… Angular mark-up, but it also sort of says, here's a fully rendered example, no matter what technology you use: you decide this is what to develop it to.

 Brad And in a Style Guide or something, you'd see that in the form of tabs, so it's like if you're on the accordion component and you're like, cool, I need to implement an accordion, you could see the raw HTML version of it, you could see the Angular code that you would copy and paste, you could see the React code or whatever; that's at least hypothetically how you could set that up in a way that's like, here's the sort of canonical UI pattern, UI component, here's the guidelines for when to reach for it, when not to reach for it and all that other stuff, but then say, cool: pick your poison, if you're working in a React environment, here's the way to do that.